 - Start off with a healthy breakfast.
 This is a sure-fire way to end up eating much healthier throughout the day.
 Fruit salad, raw juice, oatmeal, or organic eggs & veggies… these are all great options in the morning.

 - Drink a green juice a day.
 Leafy greens are the most important food group (yes they are a food group).
-Kale, spinach, collards, Swiss chard and especially wheat grass provide a high concentration of vitamins and more importantly minerals.
+Kale, spinach, collards, Swiss chard, and especially wheatgrass provide a high concentration of vitamins and more importantly minerals.
 Plus, leafy greens are by weight 20-35% protein and when consumed in combination (like in green juices) they make a complete protein.
 Is green juice the new protein drink?
 I think so!

 - Order vegetables...with everything when dining out.
 Salads are pretty much offered anywhere.
-There may be many more appealing items on the menu, but buy sticking to a salad (sans the croutons & cheese) you can be sure you won’t pack on the pounds.
-Adding avocado, nuts and fruit makes any salad more interesting.
+There may be many more appealing items on the menu, but by sticking to a salad (sans the croutons & cheese) you can be sure you won’t pack on the pounds.
+Adding avocado, nuts, and fruit makes any salad more interesting.
 Be sure to skip the creamy dressings; a vinaigrette is generally healthier.
 When ordering dinner, if the meal comes with pasta or potatoes substitute with whatever vegetables the restaurant offers (and skip the butter... olive oil is healthier).

 - Ask for substitutions.
 Most restaurants understand dietary restrictions so speak up!
 At a sushi dinner last week I asked if they could make the rolls without rice because I was on a 100% raw diet.
 The restaurant was happy to use daikon (an Asian radish) instead.
 I hardly noticed there was no rice and was happy I didn't have to turn down the dinner invite altogether.

 - Say no to alcohol.
 Drinking tends to make you feel like garbage the next day, which makes making healthy food choices hard.
-For someone who once frequented happy hours and partook in Sunday Funday, it can be done.
+From someone who once frequented happy hours and partook in Sunday Funday, it can be done.
 If you have an event or business dinner during the week, have a 1 drink maximum as any sort of moderate to heavy drinking depletes your vitamin and mineral levels.
 Your body senses the shortage and holds onto the fat.
 That same night as soon as I get home I drink a ton of water or a hydrating juice.